 Margaret Eleanor Atwood’s Journey to the Interior is a metaphysical poem with the recurring motif of ‘journey’ that Atwood explores in other works like Surfacing.
+It portrays an inward journey describing the complex landscape of the human psyche.
+Using extended metaphors, Atwood sketches a wilderness that serves as an analogy for the human mind.
 It is in form of a monologue, the apt form for introspection.
-The interior referred to here is the psyche of the poetess.
-The poetess utilizes an extended metaphor here: The poetess’s inner exploration stretches out to the journeying of the Canadian environment and landscape.
+The interior referred to here is the psyche of the poet.
+She utilizes an extended metaphor here: her inner exploration stretches out to the journeying of the Canadian environment and landscape.
 It appears to compare and contrast two journeys, one into an exterior landscape and the other into the inner landscape of the individual soul.
 The use of the words “similarities” (line 1) and “differences” (line 20) exemplifies contrast and allows the reader to make connections between the physical world and internal realm, and bridge the gap between connotation and denotation.
 The poem suggests that the exploration of the human mind is not a simple,point-to-point journey.

-While the first two stanzas allow us to investigate the features of the mind, the poetess awakens us to a more objective(exterior) view as she suddenly asks us:
+While the first two stanzas allow us to investigate the features of the mind, the poet awakens us to a more objective(exterior) view as she suddenly asks us:

 (have l been

 A compass is useless; also

 trying to take directions